opstower-ai/llm-opstower/README.md

 # 🗼 OpsTower.ai DevOps AI Assistant

-As of Sep '23, an AWS CLI AI assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
+An experimental CLI-based AI assistant for DevOps engineers.

-We're continuing to improve AWS results while adding additional domain knowledge (ex: Terraform, Kubernetes, deployments, Docker, etc).
+As of Sep '23, the assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
+[Learn about our larger vision](#user-content-vision).

-_📅 [Book a time on my calendar](https://calendly.com/derek-haynes) to chat about what capabalities you'd like to see._
+_📅 [Book a time on my calendar](https://calendly.com/derek-haynes) or email derek@opstower.ai to chat about what capabalities you'd like to see._

 Watch the screencast below to see the DevOps AI experience: